KarthickVasu-98/Flendzz-Task/README.md

 }

-Note -  Not used any POSTMAN for CRUD functions.
+Note -  Not Used Postman